markerwong/payment-system/README.md

 npm i
 ```

+2. Update `config/default.json` for database and redis config

-2. Start server with the script below:
+3. Start server with the script below:
 ```
 npm run start
 ```